mahui-cn/WBBC/README.md

 This program features multiple threads acording to user's CPU cores, default is 4 threads.

-The required VCF files of WBBC could be download at: https://wbbc.westlake.edu.cn/downloads.html
+The required VCF files of WBBC could be downloaded at: https://wbbc.westlake.edu.cn/downloads.html

 ### Run